oauth-wg/oauth-sd-jwt-vc/draft-terbu-sd-jwt-vc.md

 described in [@!I-D.ietf-oauth-selective-disclosure-jwt].

-The three-party-model, i.e., actors, Verifiable Credentials and Verifiable Presentations, are further described in [VCDM2.0].
-However, this specification focuses on a specific version of the three-party-model which can have different features but will provide a representation of the model described in [VCDM2.0].
+The three-party-model, i.e., actors, Verifiable Credentials and Verifiable Presentations, are further described in [@VC-DATA].
+However, this specification focuses on a specific version of the three-party-model which can have different features but will provide a representation of the model described in [@VC-DATA].

 ## Rationale